OkbaHamdi/OkbaHamdi/README.md

 ### Hey there 👋, I'm Okba
-As a curious and motivated computer science engineering student, I am passionate about exploring a broad range of technologies.
-My love for problem-solving drives me to continuously learn and grow my skills, with particular interests in web and mobile development, artificial intelligence, distributed systems, and beyond.
-I am excited to take on new challenges and opportunities as I strive to become a knowledgeable and versatile computer science engineer.
+<br>As a curious and motivated computer science
+engineering student, I am passionate about exploring a broad range of technologies.</br>
+<br>My love for problem-solving drives me to
+continuously learn and grow my skills, with particular interests in web and mobile development, artificial intelligence, distributed systems, and beyond.</br>
+<br>I am excited to take on new challenges and opportunities as I strive to
+become a knowledgeable and versatile computer science engineer.</br>

 feel free to <a href="https://www.linkedin.com/in/okba-hamdi-3637a0225/">connect</a> with me !